NeoHW/tp/docs/UserGuide.md

 * The Name must be alphanumerical
 * The format of the Date must be: DD-MM-YYYY
 * If there is a Time Period, the format of the DateTime must be: DD-MM-YYYY, HH:mm - HH:mm, where the End Time must be after or equal to the Start Time
-* The Date must not fall before the current date; If the Time exists, it can occur anytime within the day even if its on the current date
+* The Date / Datetime of the Event can occur in the past as well, there is no restriction
 * There is currently no support for Events spanning multiple days
-* There is currently no support for the automatic removal of past Events

 Examples:
 * `adde 1 n/Birthday d/20-01-2022`